 Healing Grief: Natrum Muriaticum

-The year of my father's death and the few years following were pivotal to understanding what it means navigate profound loss, depression, and lifelessness.
-I had no hope, no motivation, and felt isolated; ironically during the very years I was supposed to be enjoying the best years of my life.
+The year of my father's death and the few years following were pivotal toward understanding what it means to navigate profound loss, depression, and lifelessness.
+I had no hope, no motivation, and felt isolated during the very years I was supposed to be enjoying the best years of my life.

-After my farther died and the few years after, I was sure to not allow anyone except for a precious few to come into my world.
-I turned away from relationships, not wanting to burden anyone with the depth of my grief and lostness.
+After my farther died and the few years after, I was careful not allow anyone except for a precious few to come into my world.
+I turned away from most relationships, not wanting to burden anyone with the depth of my grief and lostness.
 I avowed nothing was wrong.
-All the time.
-And yet I was disappearing from myself, the salt of amassed tears forming a fortress around me preventing close relationships and preventing me from moving on.
-This is a classic indication for this remedy.
-Thankfully, I found myself on the front steps of homeopathy college, with no understanding (yet) of how the training I was about to embark on to help others was really there to teach me that I first must help myself.
+And yet I was disappearing from myself, the salt of amassed tears forming a fortress preventing close relationships and hindering me from moving forward.
+Thankfully, it was at this moment in time I found myself on the front steps of homeopathy college, with no understanding (yet) of how the training I was about to embark on to help others was really there to teach me that I first must help myself.

-So what happened?
-Well, it was a long process, of a couple of years to find myself again.
-What I will tell you, is 5 days after the very first dose of Natrum-mur, I cried....because I could feel something resembling joy for the first time in years.
-It was a tiny feeling, but importantly I felt.
-The numbness was dissolving.
-Then, I found myself going out, because I felt a sparkle of joy and enthusiasm emerging.
+Five days after the very first dose of Natrum-mur, I cried....because I could feel something.
+Numbness was dissolving.
+A few short weeks after the crying, I felt something new.
+A feeling that resembled joy for the first time in years.
+It was a tiny feeling.
+Soon, I found myself going out and engaging with more people as I felt a sparkle of joy and enthusiasm emerging.
 A few weeks later, my friend remarked I was smiling.
-And perhaps a year of consistent homeopathic treatment, I could look in the mirror and see a light in my eyes I thought died along with my father.
+And a year of regular homeopathic treatment, I could look in the mirror and see a light in my eyes I thought died along with my father.

-I do not want to mid-lead you: this was not a straight lined path.
-The first 1-3 months of homeopathic treatment were profound enough to quell the science-trained skeptic in me.
-But really, deep concentrated healing through this journey was spiral-shaped.
+I do not want to mid-lead you: my journey of healing through this horrible grief was not a straight-lined path.
+I learned healing is spiral-shaped.
 There were periods of time I felt stagnant.
 Times I felt I was going backwards.
 Tormenting grief revisited.
 And yet, finally, on the other side of the healing journey I could look back and see just how far I had come, and how all of it was truly an advancement forward.

 Nat-mur is common enough to be sold at your local pharmacy or health food store.
 You can purchase it yourself if you relate to this picture.
-Though, for long-standing, complicated situations the guidance of a practitioner is recommended.
-We live in grief-inducing times.
-This remedy can be a helpful ingredient in your medicine chest if you feel wrecked with grief from life events, PTSD, heck….the news.
+However for long-standing complicated situations the guidance of a qualified homeopathic practitioner is recommended.
+For perspective, I saw my homeopath regularly that first year, and we changed potencies and even used different remedies while I was undergoing treatment.